Millipedes

 Because they feed on decaying plant matter, they are usually found in damp areas, like mulch piles, grass clippings and gardens.
 If you have a millipede infestation, the likely source is a wet basement, bathroom or crawlspace.
 Because they like dark, undisturbed areas, they are likely to grow in sizeable numbers before ever being detected.

 The most challenging thing about dealing with a millipede problem is figuring out where they are coming from.
-Loose insects can be collected or vacuumed up, but unless you can spot their breeding ground, you'll be picking up millipedes often.
+Loose insects can be collected or vacuumed up, but unless you can spot their breeding ground, you'll be dealing with millipedes often.

 MosquitoNix can help you quell a millipede problem easily and affordably.
 Contact our staff of experts who can tell you all about the different options available and give you a free cost estimate.